Pityriasis alba in Child

 - Mycosis fungoides, which has a hypopigmented variant, is very rare.

-- Tuberous sclerosis usually includes hypopigmented patches on the trunk and presents at birth with associated seizure, mental retardation, and other skin lesions; shagreen patches and angiofibromas.
+- Tuberous sclerosis usually includes hypopigmented patches on the trunk and presents at birth with associated seizure, intellectual disability, and other skin lesions; shagreen patches and angiofibromas.

 - HIV-associated dermatitis